pachyderm/docs/content/latest/deploy-manage/deploy/tracing.md

    to find in Jaeger.
 Therefore, you might want to set this variable for the specific calls you want to trace.

-   However, Pachyderm's client library reads this variable and implements the relevant tracing, so any binary that uses Pachyderm's go client library can trace calls if these variables are set.
+   However, MLDM's client library reads this variable and implements the relevant tracing, so any binary that uses MLDM's go client library can trace calls if these variables are set.

 ## View Traces